The Fall of Troy (album)

 The Fall of Troy is the debut studio album by The Fall of Troy, released on November 4, 2003.
 It was released by Lujo Records and Equal Vision Records on the re-release.
 It was recorded at The Hall of Justice in Seattle.

 Track listing

 Information

 The whole album was recorded in one week throughout one take.

 Lead singer and guitarist Thomas Erak has the original album's cover art tattooed on his left arm.

 "The Last March of The Ents" is about the Destruction of Isengard from J.R.R.
 Tolkien's The Lord of the Rings.

 "The Adventures of Allan Gordon" is about the book The Iceberg Hermit.

 Fans have speculated about the meaning of "F.C.P.S.I.T.S.G.E.P.G.E.P.G.E.P.".
-According to the band's FAQ, "No comment, and even if you figure it out, it doesn't mean anything."
-(Presumably, the title is a joke that does not mean anything related to the lyrics or the song's meaning itself.).
+According to the band's FAQ, "No comment, and even if you figure it out, it doesn't mean anything.”